Could High Protein Diet Cause Diabetes?

 Since carbohydrates and dietary fat are the two energy-providing nutrients in the diet, if you are low in these two, your body has to turn to an alternate source of fuel for energy.

-That source will be a combination of body fat as well as potentially the incoming protein that you eat.
-Protein is broken down into glucose through a process referred to as gluconeogenesis and this can cause an increase in blood glucose levels.
+That source will be a combination of body fat and potentially the incoming protein you eat.
+Protein is broken down into glucose through a process referred to as gluconeogenesis, and this can cause an increase in blood glucose levels.

-Faster digesting proteins that don’t contain any fat will have a greater impact on blood glucose levels.
-Whey protein isolate for instance is particularly notable as it is designed to break down as quickly as possible therefore can have a greater effect on blood sugar levels.
-This said, whey protein isolate often exerts beneficial effects on your body’s ability to handle insulin and therefore may be recommended to diabetic individuals according to research published in the American Journal of Clinical Nutrition.
+Faster-digesting proteins that don’t contain any fat will have a greater impact on blood glucose levels.
+Whey protein isolate for instance is particularly notable as it is designed to break down as quickly as possible and therefore can have a greater effect on blood sugar levels.
+This said, whey protein isolate often exerts beneficial effects on your body’s ability to handle insulin and, therefore may be recommended to diabetic individuals according to research published in the American Journal of Clinical Nutrition.

 Additionally, most people are taking whey protein isolate around the workout period, it’s actually preferable to spike blood glucose levels, so this is usually not considered a problematic situation.